-Submissions for the 2016 Crab Creek Review Poetry Prize accepted through May 15, 2016
+Congratulations to the 2016 Crab Creek Review Poetry Prize winner and finalists

 Crab Creek Review Poetry Prize Guidelines